St Paul's Cathedral: Old St Paul's

-By the 16th century the building was starting to decay.
-The English Reformation under Henry VIII and Edward VI, and particularly the Chantries Acts led to the destruction of elements of the interior ornamentation and the chapels, shrines, chantries.
 In October 1538, an image of St Erkenwald, probably from the shrine, was delivered to the master of the king's jewels.
 Other images may have survived, at least for a time.
+More systematic iconoclasm happened in the reign of Edward VI: the Grey Friar's Chronicle reports that the rood and other images were destroyed in November 1547; during this activity, a workman died when items fell on him.

+In late 1549, at the height of the iconoclasm of the English Reformation, Sir Rowland Hill altered the route of his Lord Mayor's Day procession and said a de profundis at the tomb of Erkenwald.
+Later in Hill's mayoralty of (1550) the high altar of St Paul's was removed overnight to be destroyed, an occurrence that provoked a fight in which a man was killed.
+Hill had ordered, unusually for the time, that St Barnabas's Day would not be kept as a public holiday ahead of these events.

-More systematic iconoclasm happened in the reign of Edward VI; the Grey Friar's Chronicle reports that the rood and other images were destroyed in November 1547, and "Alle the alteres and chappelles in alle Powlles churche" were taken down in October 1552.
-Some of the buildings in St Paul's Churchyard were sold as shops and rental properties, especially to printers and booksellers.
-In 1561 the spire was destroyed by a lightning strike, an event that Roman Catholic writers claimed was a sign of God's judgement on England's Protestant rulers.
+Three years later, by October 1553, "Alle the alteres and chappelles in alle Powlles churche" were taken down.
+In August 1553, the dean and chapter were cited to appear before Queen Mary's commissioners.

+Some of the buildings in the St Paul's churchyard were sold as shops and rental properties, especially to printers and booksellers.
+In 1561, the spire was destroyed by a lightning strike, an event that Roman Catholic writers claimed was a sign of God's judgment on England's Protestant rulers.
 Bishop James Pilkington preached a sermon in response, claiming that the lightning strike was a judgement for the irreverent use of the cathedral building.
 Immediate steps were taken to repair the damage, with the citizens of London and the clergy offering money to support the rebuilding.
-But the cost of repairing the building properly was too great for a country and city recovering from a trade depression.
-Instead, the roof was repaired and a timber "roo"’ put on the steeple.
+However, the cost of repairing the building properly was too great for a country and city recovering from a trade depression.
+Instead, the roof was repaired, and a timber "roo" was put on the steeple.

-In the 1630s a west front was added to the building by England's first classical architect, Inigo Jones.
+In the 1630s, a west front was added to the building by England's first classical architect, Inigo Jones.
 There was much defacing and mistreatment of the building by Parliamentarian forces during the Civil War, and the old documents and charters were dispersed and destroyed.
 During the Commonwealth, those churchyard buildings that were razed supplied ready-dressed building material for construction projects, such as the Lord Protector's city palace, Somerset House.
-Crowds were drawn to the north-east corner of the churchyard, St Paul's Cross, where open-air preaching took place.
+Crowds were drawn to the northeast corner of the churchyard, St Paul's Cross, where open-air preaching took place.

 In the Great Fire of London of 1666, Old St Paul's was gutted.
 While it might have been possible to reconstruct it, a decision was taken to build a new cathedral in a modern style.
 This course of action had been proposed even before the fire.